Bedrock-OSS/bedrock-wiki/docs/entities/npc-dialogs.md

 ### Creating the Item

-Lastly, create an item that will open the dialog when right-clicked/interacted with.
+Lastly, create an item that will open the dialogue when right-clicked/interacted with.
 This item uses the Ender Pearl texture, but you could give it custom texture.

 <CodeHeader>items/teleport_menu.json</CodeHeader>